MEDSL/primary-precinct-returns/README.md

 For Ohio 2018, there are a few uncontested races where there is a major two party write in candidate that is not in the data.

+## South Carolina: 2018

+Added 2020-09-12.

+South Carolina raw data does not include absentee, provisional/failsafe, or "emergency" voting totals at the precinct-level.
+But they are included at the county level.
+We include the county-level votes for each of these different modes of voting for each election and candidate, but users should be wary when aggregating these totals.

+Additionally, there is an issue with the Republican Questions 1 and 2 in 2018.
+The official online results are missing the county results for Charleston and Greenville, while we have these two counties' votes in our precinct level data.
+When I exclude Charleston and Greenville votes from our precinct level data and aggregate up, the results match the official online results (https://www.enr-scvotes.org/SC/75708/Web02-state.203322/#/cid/29505).

 ## Tennessee: 2018

 Added 2020-05-05.